Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/simulation_quickstart.rst

     m3 =  altCommand + rollCommand - pitchCommand + yawCommand
     m4 =  altCommand + rollCommand + pitchCommand - yawCommand

-For example, given the desired velocity commands, the outer-loop PID calculates the desired attitude which is taken as inputs in the interloop PID to calculate the desired torques for motor speed control.
+For example, given the desired velocity commands, the outer-loop PID calculates the desired attitude which is taken as inputs in the inner-loop PID to calculate the desired torques for motor speed control.